bmw-tech/widget_driver/widget_driver/README.md

     WidgetDriverProvider<CounterWidgetDriver> get driverProvider => $CounterWidgetDriverProvider();
     ```

     For each `WidgetDriver` you get a generated `WidgetDriverProvider`.
 They are all prefixed with `$` to indicate that they are generated.
+Their name have this pattern: `${name-of-your-driver}Provider`

     So just grab the provider which belongs to your driver and create an instance of it here.

 1. And that is all you need to do!